-At December 31, 2011, the Company had 5,000,000 shares of preferred stock, \$0.001 par value, authorized and 10 shares issued and outstanding.
+At December 31, 2011, the Company had 5,000,000 shares of preferred stock, \$0.001 par value, authorized and 10 shares issued and outstanding

 On December 9, 2011, the Company filed a Certificate of Designation to its Amended and Restated Certificate of Incorporation with the Secretary of State of the State of Delaware (the "Certificate of Designation"), setting forth the rights and preferences of the Series A Preferred Stock.
-Among other things, the Certificate of Designation (i) authorizes 10 shares of the Company's preferred stock to be designated as "Series A Convertible Preferred Stock" ("Series A Preferred Stock"); (ii) grants the holders of the Series A Preferred Stock the right to convert into the Company's Common Stock at a conversion price of approximately \$0.013336, as adjusted; (iii) grants a liquidation preference of \$10,000 per share of Series A Preferred Stock; (iv) provides that the holders of Series A Preferred Stock shall vote with the holders of the Company's common stock on an "as converted basis"; and (v) provides that the affirmative vote of a majority of the outstanding shares of the Series A Preferred Stock is required to approve certain other corporate matters including, among other things, changes to the rights of the holders of the Series A Preferred Stock, amendments to the Company's Certificate of Incorporation or Bylaws, issuance of priority or parity securities, issuance of 9 priority or parity securities, entry into certain fundamental transactions and increase or decrease the size of the Board of Directors of the Company.
+Among other things, the Certificate of Designation (i) authorizes 10 shares of the Company's preferred stock to be designated as "Series A Convertible Preferred Stock" ("Series A Preferred Stock"); (ii) grants the holders of the Series A Preferred Stock (iv) provides that the holders of Series A Preferred Stock as adjusted; (iii) grants a liquidation preference of \$10,000 per share of Series A Preferred Stock; (iv) provides that the holders of Series A Preferred Stock shall vote with the holders of the Company's common stock on an "as converted basis"; and (v) provides that the affirmative vote of a majority of the outstanding shares of the Company's Certificate of provide that preferred Stock is required to approve certain other corporate matters including, among other things, changes to the rights of the holders of the Series A Preferred Stock, amendments to the Company's Certificate of Incorporation or Bylaws, issuance of priority or parity securities, entry into certain fundamental transactions and increase or decrease the size of the Board of Directors of the Company.

 In partial consideration for and in connection with the Line of Credit Agreement described in Note 5, on November 21, 2011, the Company entered into a Securities Purchase Agreement (the "Purchase Agreement") with DermaStar, pursuant to which the Company agreed to issue 10 shares of newly-designated Series A Preferred Stock to DermaStar for an aggregate purchase price of \$100,000.
 The Purchase Agreement, as amended, became effective on December 9, 2011, in connection with the dismissal of the Chapter 11 Case by the Bankruptcy Court.
 On December 12, 2011, the Company and DermaStar consummated the transactions contemplated by the Purchase Agreement.
 On December 31, 2011 and made effective November 21, 2011, the Company entered into a First Amendment to Securities Purchase Agreement (the "Amendment").
-Pursuant to the terms of the Amendment, DermaStar agreed not convert more than 5 shares of Series A Preferred Stock into common stock until such time as the Company has a sufficient number of authorized shares of common stock to enable the conversion of all ten shares of Series A Preferred Stock held by DermaStar.
+Pursuant to the terms of the Amendment, DermaStar agreed not to convert more than 5 shares of Series A Preferred Stock hold by DermaStar.
 The five shares of preferred stock can be converted into 7,498,500 shares of common stock, which represents approximately 65% of the capital stock of the Company on an as-converted basis.